 - if the PCF determines that N2 PC5 policy (e.g. for V2X communications, for 5G ProSe) needs to be provisioned, including the case of the V-PCF when receiving the N2 PC5 policy from the H-PCF, the PCF shall use the Namf_Communication service specified in 3GPP TS 29.518 [14] to provision the N2 PC5 policy according to clause 4.2.2.3 and/or clause 4.2.2.4;

+- if the UE indicates support for URSP provisionng in EPS, the "EpsUrsp" feature is supported, and the PCF determines that UE policy needs to be provisioned via a PCF for a PDU session, the PCF shall provision the UE policy according to clause 4.2.2.2 and as follows:

+(i) the PCF shall send a UE policy container with the determined URSP using Npcf_UEPolicyControl_Create response service operation(s); and

+(ii) the PCF shall be prepared to receive UE Policy Delivery Results from the PCF for a PDU session.
+The PCF for a PDU session shall use the Npcf_UEPolicyControl_Update service operation defined in clause 4.2.3 to send those UE Policy Delivery results to the PCF;

 - for the successfull case, the (V-)(H-)PCF shall send a HTTP "201 Created" response with the URI for the created resource in the "Location" header field.

 NOTE 5: The assigned policy association ID is part of the URI for the created resource and is thus associated with the SUPI.